-Credential-based is a method that studies digital credentials of the suspicious websites (its registration data, ranking, tagging, types of activity, etc.) to determine it has potential for generating fraud activity.
+- Credential-based is a method that studies the digital credentials of suspicious websites (its registration data, ranking, tagging, types of activity, etc.) to determine if it has the potential for generating fraud activity.
 Credentials are analyzed through combined methods of reverse crawling, thorough checks of the content, and tagging.
-This method also includes study of the site’s position on trustworthy rankings, like Alexa.
+This method also includes the study of the site’s position on trustworthy rankings.

 6. Use universal whitelist and blacklist domains

 IP blocking is one of the most effective ways of making ad fraud operations ineffective for a time being.
 One of the ways to maintain continuity with this effort is to keep a twofold domain list — whitelist and blacklist.